Counties Manukau Health Needs Assessment & Service Co-ordination (NASC)

 8:00 AM to 6:00 PM.

-Needs Assessment and Service Co-ordination is the entry into publically funded Community Support Services for:
+Needs Assessment and Service Co-ordination (NASC) services are the entry into publicly-funded Community Support Services for:

 - Meals on Wheels